Home » Course Review

 Inside the clubhouse are a wedding chapel; a well-stocked pro shop; the Wigwam and Loggia rooms, fabulous restaurants that draw diners from Reno and Lake Tahoe-Truckee as well as the Graeagle area; and a downstairs spa where you can get a massage after your round of golf, have a body scrub or therapeutic wrap or spiff up with a manicure.

-Then there are the legends spun around the Dragon, the 7,000-yard golf course that serves as the centerpiece of the Nakoma Resort.
+Then there are the legends spun around the Dragon, the 7,000-yard golf course that serves as the centerpiece of the Nakoma Golf Resort.
 According to the Garners, they were thinking about building the course even though neither one played golf at the time.
 "I wanted a course that would be beautiful from every perspective and that would give a persona to the community," Dariel says.

 The Garners chose Nelson, who also designed Mauna Lani on the Big Island of Hawaii, because he's well known for his ability to blend courses into the lay of the land.

-Fighting the Dragon
+Fighting the Dragon at Nakoma Golf Resort

-No. 1 on the Dragon From the very first tee, you're amazed at the drama of the site.
+From the very first tee, you're amazed at the drama of the site.
 You stand on a lofty tee looking at a wide-open fairway far below.
 Miles away is the snow-capped Eureka Peak.
 The hole is called Dragon's Lookout.
 "It's our signature hole," says Peggy Garner.
 But then every other hole seems like a signature hole here.

 What gives the Dragon its bite?
 Why is this a course with a rating/slope of 74.2/147 from the back tees and 66.6/128 from the forward?
 The problem is that so much strategy and precise shotmaking is required that you can never really relax.
 There are huge carries off tees -- especially the back tees.
 You're funneling your ball through narrow fairways that are thickly lined with trees.
 Innumerable bunkers are ready to swallow the balls that finally make it to within a few yards of the green.
 And the course rolls and tumbles over the landscape making for some impossible lies.

 The length alone is not an issue if you choose the tee that suits your game.
 But you must be very, very accurate.
 There's no forgiveness for error and even good shots get punished sometimes.
+Still, there seem to be no end of golfers, however, eager to beat themselves up on the fairways.

 A nine-hole executive course is planned for the future.
 The Garners also have approvals from the county to build a small luxury-style hotel.